 Soil Testing Laboratory

 The Soil Testing Laboratory is a part of Rutgers New Jersey Agricultural Experiment Station (NJAES).
-Located on the G. H. Cook Campus, the Soil Testing Laboratory is a service unit that performs chemical and mechanical analyses of soils for the residents of New Jersey and for University research personnel.
-The mission of the Laboratory is to provide accurate and timely soil and water test reports to meet the increasing agricultural and environmental needs of the state.
+Located on the G. H. Cook Campus, the Soil Testing Laboratory is a service unit that offers chemical and mechanical analyses of soils for the residents of New Jersey and for Rutgers University researchers.
+Our mission is to provide accurate and timely soil and water test reports to meet the unique agricultural and environmental needs of our state.

 Benefits of Having Soil Tested

-The appropriate application of nutrients and/or lime is economically prudent.
-Don’t buy nutrients that your soil doesn’t need; invest in those nutrients that will bring about a growth/yield response.
+Soil testing is economically prudent.
+The appropriate application of nutrients and/or lime can save money.
+Don't buy nutrients that your soil doesn't need; instead, invest in those nutrients that will bring about healthy growth and yields.

 Soil testing is an environmentally responsible practice.
-The improper application of fertilizer or other nutrient sources can lead to nitrate or phosphorus contamination of our water resources.
-By applying fertilizer appropriately, you can ensure that you are "feeding" your plant-life and not polluting our environment.
+Applying fertilizer or other nutrient sources incorrectly can lead to nitrate or phosphorus contamination of our water resources.
+By applying fertilizer appropriately, you can ensure that you are "feeding" your plants in an environmentally friendly and "green" way.